akkadotnet/akka.net/docs/articles/intro/what-problems-does-actor-model-solve.md

    are inefficient and easily lead to deadlocks in any application of real-world scale.**
 * **Locks work locally, attempts to make them distributed exist, but offer limited potential for scaling out.**

-## The illusion of shared memory on modern computer architectures
+## The Illusion of Shared Memory on Modern Computer Architectures

 Programming models of the 80'-90's conceptualize that writing to a variable means writing to a memory location directly (which somewhat muddies the water that local variables might exist only in registers).
 On modern architectures -